 The Backstage Players is a student run theatre group that perform different activities all involved with the theatre.
 If you love to act, or just want to be behind the scenes, this is the club for you.
 It will be the best theatrical experience you’ll ever have.

-The Genocide and Human Rights Awareness Club at MCC is dedicated to the investigation, recognition, and prevention of international human rights violations and strives to promote the integrity of all human beings, regardless of race, gender, sexual orientation, age or political affiliation.
+The History and Human Rights Awareness Club at MCC is dedicated to the investigation, recognition, and prevention of international human rights violations and strives to promote the integrity of all human beings, regardless of race, gender, sexual orientation, age or political affiliation.

 The choir inspires and enlightens people about the power of faith and encourages the community to find a positive outlook on life.
 It is a passionate, innovative, multi-faith choir committed to excellent and musical authenticity.
 We honor cultural and spiritual diversity and seek common ground.